From the Start – How to Setup Device42 from the Beginning on a Mac

 In the window that pops up, select the “System” tab, and then “Processor”, and click the checkbox in “Extended Features” to “Enable PAE/NX”:

 Continuing to the “Network” tab, enable adapter 1 and set it to bridged (note, NAT will also work), and choose the physical NIC/network card you will be using.
 You can then click OK and close the settings window.

-After you are logged in, you can configure your ip settings(dhcp or static) under option 1:
+After you are logged in, you can configure your ip settings [Please use a STATIC IP for all production Device42 VMs to avoid connectivity issues] under option 1:

 You can apply updates and do other menu-related work using by connecting through ssh using the terminal.
 Please note that root login has been disabled via ssh.
-Last, point your browser to the address at the top of the console menu and you’re ready to go…

 To continue through our documentation, you may want to view our tutorials next.